ovh/docs/pages/web_cloud/web_hosting/ftp_cyberduck_user_guide_on_mac/guide.en-ie.md

 > [!success]
 >
 > - We recommend saving your login details via a bookmark.
-This will allow you to remember certain connection information.
+This will allow you to retain all information necessary for an individual connection.
 > - Read this part of the guide: [What is a bookmark?](#signet)
 >